-Desert ecosystems are typically cold in the night and very hot during the day.
+Desert ecosystems are typically cold at night and very hot during the day.
 They receive little to no rainfall annually.
-Deserts cover up to one fifth of the earth’s surface and lie in temperate zones as well.
+Deserts cover up to one-fifth of the earth’s surface and lie in temperate zones as well.
 Owing to their extreme weather conditions, only a few animals live in the deserts.

-A good example is the camel which is capable of storing sufficient water and withstands the heat.
+A good example is a camel that is capable of storing sufficient water and withstands the heat.
 Many other desert animals are nocturnal, spending most of their time underground during the day.
-Examples include desert snakes, scorpions, desert tortoise and many other reptiles.
+Examples include desert snakes, scorpions, desert tortoises and many other reptiles.
 Deserts have sparse vegetation, also adapted to the desert conditions.
-An example is the Cacti.
+An example is Cacti.
 Above all, desserts are further categorized into four; cold, hot and dry, semiarid, and coastal deserts.

 8. Grassland Ecosystem

 Grassland ecosystems include the temperate grasslands and the tropical savannahs.
 The soil of the temperate grassland is deep and dark with fertile upper layers, which is good for supporting plant growth.
 Savannahs, on the other hand, are found in warm and hot climates where the annual rainfall is very low.